Labour Will Increase Immigration Controls Post-Brexit

 Theresa May has made it clear the Conservatives would take the UK out of the single market altogether in order to reduce immigration levels.

-Starmer also said a Labour government would automatically guarantee the rights of the three millions EU citizens currently living in the UK, before attempting to negotiate a similar agreement on behalf of British citizens living in other EU countries.
+Starmer also said a Labour government would automatically guarantee the rights of the 3 million EU citizens currently living in the UK before attempting to negotiate a similar agreement on behalf of British citizens living in other EU countries.

-He would also scrap Theresa May's existing negotiating position but ruled out the prospect of a second EU referendum on any deal since Labour needed to "accept and genuinely accept the outcome of the referendum".
+He would also scrap May's existing negotiating position but ruled out the prospect of a second EU referendum on any deal, since Labour needed to "accept and genuinely accept the outcome" of the previous referendum.

-Instead, he would focus on campaigning for a deal which "retains the benefits" of membership.
+Instead, he would focus on campaigning for a deal that "retains the benefits" of membership.

-One audience member said Starmer's speech made it clear that the best option for the United Kingdom was to remain an effective member of the EU and asked why Labour was not simply nominally leaving the EU but remaining an effective member.
+One audience member said Starmer's speech made it clear that the best option for the UK was to remain an effective member of the EU and asked why Labour was not simply nominally leaving the EU but remaining an effective member.

-He was introduced to the stage by Darlington MP Jenny Chapman who is typical of Labour's electoral challenge: She is a Remain-backing MP with a small majority in a constituency which voted to Leave the EU.
+He was introduced to the stage by Darlington MP Jenny Chapman, who is typical of Labour's electoral challenge: She is a Remain-backing MP with a small majority in a constituency that voted to leave the EU.

 "We’re the only party that understands properly what the vote was all about and what it was telling us as politicians," she said, justifying the party's decision not to ignore the referendum result.
-"My constituents are not stupid, they’r not racist, they’re not ignorant, they’re not inward looking."
+"My constituents are not stupid, they’re not racist, they’re not ignorant, they’re not inward-looking."

 Jim Waterson is a politics editor for BuzzFeed News and is based in London.